Not all scissors are made equal, and if you’ve ever tried to cut fabric with scissors that have been used for cutting paper, you’ll know what I mean!

 or finishing edges on easily frayed fabric.

-There are many different makes, but the ones I use are Fiskars 8 Inch Pinking Shears Again, I’ve had these for over 9 yrs and they’re still perfect for cutting.
+There are many different makes, but the ones I use are Fiskars 12-94458697WJ Pinking Shears, 8 Inch, Orange Again, I’ve had these a few yrs and they’re still perfect for cutting.
 I find them easy to use because of the ergonomic handle design, my wrists don’t start to ache a few minutes into using them!
 They are high-grade steel and cut right to the edge.

 Thread Nippers – If your sewing machine doesn’t have an automatic thread cutter then you should have a pair of these.
 I find it almost impossible to thread a needle with thread that hasn’t been cleanly cut.
 If you hand quilt then you’ll also need a pair for that.